Diggler33/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-This section calculates the men for the steps over intervals for all days.
+This section calculates the mean for the steps over intervals for all days.
 A time plot is then displayed with these outputs.
 I have used POSIXct to convert the intervals into a time format for accuracy of plotting.

 ```r